DKLEINLEUNK/DES-simple-queues/README.md

 ## Introduction

 This repository contains code and notebooks we used for Assignment 2, covering a discrete event simulation of a simple queueing system implemented using `SimPy`.
-In the `notebooks/` folder, all relevant plots can be found (note that the notebook marked `UNUSED` was ommitted from the report).
+In the `notebooks/` folder, all relevant plots can be found.

 Simulation data was generated from the command-line (excluding some parts of the notebook) for which bash scripts can be found in .